slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 - output_dim: how many dimensions the word should be embedded into
 - input_length: maximum length of a document

 The output_dim is the size of the output vectors for each word.
 For example, a output_dim = 2 means that every word is mapped to a vector with 2 elements, or features.
 These numbers can be chosen arbitrarily.
-A larger output_dim will have more features to train on (and may increase model accuracy), but also more computationally expensive.  *Note:* I played around with the output_dim in multiples of 2 (going up to 32), and did not see a difference in accuracy when training the embedding.
+A larger output_dim will have more features to train on, but also more computationally expensive.
+I played around with the output_dim in multiples of 2 (2 to 32), and did not see a difference in accuracy when training the embedding.

 To better understand the logic behind creating an embedding, I found these [articles](https://stats.stackexchange.com/questions/270546/how-does-keras-embedding-layer-work?rq=1) particulary helpful.